Some National Plant Collections are brought together from plants already in a garden, others may be started from scratch

 Step two

-The Proposal will be passed on to our Plant Collections Committee (PCC), a panel of horticulture experts who can provide advice, direction and contacts to help you get started.
+Your proposal will be passed on to our Plant Collections Committee (PCC), a panel of horticulture experts who can provide advice, direction and contacts to help you get started.
 This committee meets quarterly.
+We will feed back to you after they have considered your proposal.

 Step three

-Once the collection is ready you can fill in our application form, which details how the plants are grown, researched, labelled and recorded.
-You may find our Collection Holder's Handbook and Resources for Collection Holders pages useful to refer to at this stage.
+Most new Collections are approved as a proposal, and come back for full accreditation.
+When you are ready to apply for full accreditation, you can fill in this application form, which asks for details of how the plants are grown, researched, labelled and recorded.
+You may find our Collection Holders' Handbook and Resources for Collection Holders pages useful to refer to at this stage.

 Step four